Chovot HaLevavot: His natural philosophy

-Bahya held that man should think about his wondrous formation to recognize the wisdom of his Maker.
+Ibn Paquda held that man should think about his wondrous formation to recognize the wisdom of his Maker.

-Bahya then surveys the then-understood physiology and psychology of humanity, showing the wisdom displayed in the construction of each organ and of each faculty and disposition of the Soul, as well as in such contrasts as memory and forgetfulness—the latter being as necessary for human peace and enjoyment as the former for his intellectual progress.
+Ibn Paquda then surveys the then-understood physiology and psychology of humanity, showing the wisdom displayed in the construction of each organ and of each faculty and disposition of the Soul, as well as in such contrasts as memory and forgetfulness—the latter being as necessary for human peace and enjoyment as the former for his intellectual progress.

 In nature, likewise, the consideration of the sublimity of the heavens and the motion of all things, the interchange of light and darkness, the variety of colour in the realm of Creation, the awe with which the sight of living man inspires the brute, the extraordinary fertility of each grain of corn in the soil, the ample supply of those elements that are essential to organic life, such as air and water, and the lesser frequency of those things that form the objects of industry and commerce in the shape of nourishment and clothing—all these and similar observations tend to fill man's Soul with gratitude and praise for the providential love and wisdom of the Creator.

 Worship of God

 In this view, such understanding necessarily leads man to worship God, to which the third section, "Sha'ar Avodat Elohim" (Gate of Divine Worship), is devoted.
-Every benefit received by man, says Bahya, will evoke his thankfulness in the same measure as intentions of doing good prompt it, though a portion of self-love be mingled with it, as is the case with what the parent does for his child, which is but part of himself, and upon which his hope for the future is built; still more so with what the master does for his slave, who is his property.
+Every benefit received by man, says ibn Paquda, will evoke his thankfulness in the same measure as intentions of doing good prompt it, though a portion of self-love be mingled with it, as is the case with what the parent does for his child, which is but part of himself, and upon which his hope for the future is built; still more so with what the master does for his slave, who is his property.

 Also, charity bestowed by the rich upon the poor is more or less prompted by commiseration, the sight of misfortune causing pain of which the act of charity relieves the giver; likewise, does all helpfulness originate in that feeling of fellowship, which is the consciousness of mutual need.
 However, God's benefits rest upon love without considering self.
 On the other hand, no creature is so dependent upon helpful love and mercy as humanity from the cradle to the grave.